Hygiene Education

-Tuberculosis (TB) is an air-borne transmitted infectious disease.
-Symptoms could be minor in the early course of the disease.
+Tuberculosis (TB) is a infectuous disease that spreads the air and air.
+Symptoms can be minor in the early course of the disease.
 The symptoms include cough (lasting for more than two weeks), fever, loss of appetite, body-weight loss, fatigue, night sweats, chest pain, etc. People who live together or have close contact with confirmed TB cases are the most vulnerable to TB infection.

 What is latent TB infection (LTBI)?

-- When people with immunocompetent status, they will be asymptomatic even infected by TB bacteria.
-This status is so called LTBI.
-Those who have close contact with TB infected cases are at high risk on TB infection.
-These is aproximately 5~10% chance of developing to active disease on LTBI patient, and highest incidence of onset within an year after infection.
+- If an immunocompetent person is infected with TB, they may be asymptomatic.
+This status is called LTBI.
+Those who have close contact with TB infected cases are at high risk of TB infection.
+There is an approximately 5~10% chance of LTBI developing to an active disease, and the highest incidence of onset is within a year of infection.

-- Patients with LTBI are usually asymptomatic with negative chest X-ray findings, and unable to transmit TB pathogens to others.
-However, asymptomatic patients with TB infection could become active disease at any time, and the period from infection to onset is LTBI.
+- Patients with LTBI are usually asymptomatic with negative chest X-ray findings, and are unable to transmit TB pathogens to others.
+However, asymptomatic patients with TB infection could become an active disease at any time, and the period from infection to onset is known as LTBI .

-- The number of TB bacteria is low on LTBI patient.
+- The number of TB bacteria is low in a LTBI patient.
 If the LTBI is treated, the chance of developing to active TB in the future would be effectively minimized.

 Population susceptible to TB when body resistance is poor